Child Neglect in Florida

 Child neglect may be based on repeated conduct or on a single incident or omission that results in, or could reasonably be expected to result in, serious physical or mental injury, or a substantial risk of death, to a child.
 Likewise, child neglect can be based on a caregiver's failure to provide a reasonable effort to protect a child from abuse, neglect, or exploitation by another person.

 A child is defined as any person under the age of 18 and a caregiver is defined as a parent, adult household member, or other person responsible for the child's welfare.

 Penalties for Child Neglect

-In Florida, the crime of Child Neglect is a Third Degree Felony punishable by up to five (5) years in prison, five (5) years of probation, and a $5,000 fine.
+In Florida, the crime of Child Neglect a Third Degree Felony and is punishable by up to five (5) years in prison, five (5) years of probation, and a $5,000 fine.

-Child Neglect is assigned a Level 6 offense severity ranking under Florida's Criminal Punishment Code and a judge may sentence a person convicted of Child Neglect to probation, but may also sentence the person up to the statutory maximum of five years in prison.
+Child Neglect is assigned a Level 6 offense severity ranking under Florida's Criminal Punishment Code.
+A judge may sentence a person convicted of Child Neglect to probation, but may also sentence the person up to the statutory maximum of five years in prison.

 Defenses to Child Neglect

 The degree of negligence required to sustain a conviction for Child Neglect is as high as that required for the imposition of punitive damages in a civil action; thus simple negligence will not support a Child Neglect conviction.

 Contact Criminal Defense Lawyer Richard Hornsby

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.